postsharp/Metalama/conceptual/Aspects/Templates.md

 If the expression of a `foreach` statement is a compile-time expression, the `foreach` statement will be interpreted at compile-time.

-It is not possible to create compile-time `for` or `while` loops. `goto` statements are forbidden in templates.

 > [!NOTE]
 > It is not allowed to have a compile-time `foreach` inside a block whose execution depends on a run-time condition, including:
 >
 > - a run-time `if`, `else`, `for`, `foreach`, `while`;
 > - a `catch` or `finally`.

 #### Example